adamchlus/adamchlus.github.io/index.md

 I'm currently a PhD student in the Environmental Spectroscopy Lab (ENSPEC) in the Department of Forest and Wildlife Ecology at the University of Wisconsin.
 I'm researching how light interacts with vegetation and how relationships derived from those interactions can be used to monitor and measure ecosystems at multiple scales (leaf, suborbital and space).
-I use a variety of tools in my reseach including [field spectrometers](/research/#leaf-level-spectroscopy), [airborne and spaceborne imaging spectrometers](/research/#imaging-spectroscopy) and [lidar](/research/#lidar).
+I use a variety of tools in my research including [field spectrometers](/research/#leaf-level-spectroscopy), [airborne and spaceborne imaging spectrometers](/research/#imaging-spectroscopy) and [lidar](/research/#lidar).
 My research has also required me to design and build custom tools for